GustavoExel/PyEFVLib/README.md

 The first 5 lines where we call some problemData variables are optional, but since they are used very often, it is handy to declare them like that.
 The saver must be initialized before starting to save the results, so here is a good place to do it.
 The temperatureField is our unknown to be found, and the oldTemperatureField will be updated after each increment in time, and will be used to evaluate the temporal derivative.

-Notice that in our discretized equation the left hand side contains only terms involving the temperature (which are going to be added to the matrix) and the right hand side contains only terms independent of the temperature(and are going to be added to the independent vector).
+Notice that in our discretized equation the left-hand side contains only terms involving the temperature (which are going to be added to the matrix) and the right-hand side contains only terms independent of the temperature(and are going to be added to the independent vector).
 The linear system matrix will have N rows and N columns, where the i-th row corresponds to the equation applied to the i-th control volume (or vertex), and the columns correspond to the temperature in the i-th vertex.
 So, to implement the matrix of our linear system we'll do the following:

 ```python
     ...